EMBRYOPSIDA Pirani & Prado

 1. Olisbeoideae Burnett

-Libriform septate fibres 0; (nodes 1:3); sclereids, inc. terminal foliar sclereids + (0); crystal styloids + (0); petiole bundle(s) arcuate, annular; (leaf veins lacking fibrous sheath); stomata paracytic; plant glabrous (hairs uniseriate); stem apex frequently aborting, branching (complex) from previous flush; lamina vernation flat [Memecylon] or revolute [Mouriri], (secondary veins pinnate), stipules + [seedlings]; inflorescence often fasciculate, pedicels articulated; flowers 4-5-merous, (K imbricate); A 2x K (straight - Votomita), dehiscing by pores to slits, anther endothecium +/cells thickened all around, connective with depressed elliptic oil-producing gland (0); ovary inferior, placentation basal, axile or parietal, stigma wet; ovules 1-18(-many)/carpel, apotropous, (outer integument 4-5 cells across - Mouriri), parietal tissue ca 3 cells across; fruit a berry; seeds large, 1-5(-12), (some sclerotic hypodermal exotestal cells: Memecylon), exotegmen fibrous, massively sclerotic subhilum; embryo large (small), green, cotyledons thick, (straight; crumpled - Memecylon); n = 7; hypocotyl elongated or not in germination, cotyledons lobed.
+Trees or shrubs; libriform septate fibres 0; (nodes 1:3); sclereids, inc. terminal foliar sclereids + (0); crystal styloids + (0); petiole bundle(s) arcuate, annular; (leaf veins lacking fibrous sheath); stomata paracytic; plant usu. glabrous (hairs uniseriate); stem apex frequently aborting, branching (complex) from previous flush; lamina vernation flat [Memecylon] or revolute [Mouriri], (secondary veins pinnate), stipules + [seedlings]; inflorescence often fasciculate, pedicels articulated; flowers small, 4(-5)-merous: (K imbricate), (truncate, C protective in bud - most Memecylon); A 2x K (straight - Votomita), dehiscing by pores to slits, anther endothecium + [cells thickened all around], connective with depressed elliptic oil-producing gland (0); ovary inferior, placentation basal or parietal (axile, 2-, 4-locular), stigma wet; ovules 1-18(-many)/carpel, apotropous, (outer integument 4-5 cells across - Mouriri), parietal tissue ca 3 cells across; fruit a berry; seeds large, 1-5(-12), (some sclerotic hypodermal exotestal cells: Memecylon), exotegmen fibrous, massively sclerotic subhilum; embryo large (small), green, cotyledons thick, (large, ± crumpled - Memecylon); n = 7; hypocotyl elongated or not in germination, cotyledons lobed.

 Synonymy: Memecylaceae Candolle, Mouririaceae Gardner